zdravkov/kendo-docs/api/wrappers/jsp/chart/valueaxisitem-crosshair-tooltip.md

 ### visible `boolean`

-A value indicating if the tooltip should be displayed.
+If set to true the chart will display the value axis crosshair tooltip.
+By default the value axis crosshair tooltip is not visible.

 #### Example
     <kendo:chart-valueAxisItem-crosshair-tooltip visible="visible">